alsanchez86/react-tutorial/README.md

 Closing ports on windows:
     netstat -ano
-    taskkill /f /im [PID of the port 8080 got from previous command]
+    taskkill -f -im [PID of the port 8080 got from previous command]

 ### `npm test`